 Double-space all text in the paper, with the following exceptions:

 Single-space block quotations as well as table titles and figure captions.
-Singlespace notes and reference page entries internally, but leave an extra line space externally between said entries.
+Singlespace notes and bibliographies internally, but leave an extra line space externally between note and bibliographic entries.